 1) the standard grip motion that involves squeezing the gripper until it totally closes, then quickly release the hand grip, and then squeeze again; repeat process until the desired number of reps are met.

 2) involves the upside-down grip; you'll perform the same action as described in method #1, but it will work the forearm somewhat differently since the points of pressure will be different.
-Fluctuating between the standard grip and the upside grip will give you a more complete lower arm workout.
+Fluctuating between the standard grip and the upside-down grip will give you a more complete lower arm workout.

-3) is what I call the "squeeze & hold method" and it is an excellent way to finish off a hand & forearm workout.
+3) is what I call the "squeeze & hold method," and it's an excellent way to finish off a hand & forearm workout.
 You simply squeeze the gripper shut with a firm grip, then hold the gripper closed for as long as you can.
 You can also use the very similar "hold & release method" if you desire, which is basically the same concept except you will hold the gripper closed for a preselected amount of time before releasing it, then continue to repeat the process until the desired amount of reps.

 Although I have already gave a link to what I consider to be the best hand grippers on the market (Captains of Crush), if you'd like to browse through a large selection of hand strengthening devices and grippers, click the image (affiliate link) below: